Communications Intern – Virtual

 This role is an opportunity to contribute to departmental strategy discussions, learn from seasoned Communications professionals, and think through impactful ways to communicate Tanenbaum’s work to reach newer audiences.
 The Communications Intern will work remotely at least 15-25 hours per week, depending on availability.

 Responsibilities include, but are not limited to, the following:

 - Compile a weekly news update for the Religion in the News email newsletter.

-- Work with Communications Managers to identify and update educational resources.
+- Work with the Communications team to identify and update educational resources.

 - Draft a minimum of 8 emails/blog posts.

-- Work with the Development team to create a social media fundraising campaign to support Year-End fundraising efforts.
+- Work with the Social Media Intern and Development team to create a social media fundraising campaign to support year-end fundraising efforts.

-- Assist in the drafting of content for the Communication’s Department Manual.
+- Assist in the drafting of content for the Communications Manual.

-- Work with Communications Managers to develop the Media Ambassadors campaign, and website page.
+- Work with the Communications team to develop the Media Ambassadors campaign, and website page.